Why Test Your Submission Forms?

 Note that the submitter view will show the submission as Received, and the organization view will show it as New.

 From the organization view, you can click on the submission title to open the Submission Details page.

-We encourage you test every form you create, and to explore your administrative capabilities as much as possible before handling your "real" submissions.
+We encourage you to test every form you create and to explore your administrative capabilities as much as possible before handling your "real" submissions.
 The more comfortable you become with Submittable's robust platform, the better your experience will be for both you and your submitters.